 The Cost of New Windows vs. Installing Shutters

 Prior to speaking with a window contractor in Chicago, most homeowners undervalue how much it costs to replace windows and glass doors.
-For a typical IL house, putting in new glass (in the neighborhood of 2 doors and 8 windows), might cost as much as 30 grand to start.
+For a typical Illinois house, putting in new glass (in the neighborhood of 2 doors and 8 windows), might cost as much as 30 grand to start.
 That’s basically the down payment for a brand-new home!
 Obviously, newer windows can add to the resale value of your home, but it comes with a steep cost.

 Conversely, getting plantation shutters on windows and glass doors will cost a lot less – usually around a quarter of the price you’d pay to put in replacement windows.
 And if increasing your home’s market value is important to you, high-quality plantation shutters are more pronounced than new-ish windows when potential buyers walk through.